DavisPL-Teaching/119/lecture5/README.md

     + I will reserve 5-10 minutes at the start of class to help with any study/review questions.

+- Thank you to those of you who have filled out the mid-quarter survey so far!
+    Your answers have been super helpful.
+    If you haven't yet, please fill it out!
-- Mid-quarter survey will be open through EOD tomorrow.
+    Survey open through EOD tomorrow.
-  Please fill it out!

 Plan: